Weather In Manaus– The Brazilian Amazon

 The dry season can be a nice time to visit the Brazilian Amazon, the season usually starts in June and finishes around October.
-However, this may get longer in the future, as many believe the deforestation of the Amazon has caused a decrease in rainfall.
-This has increased the chance of forest fires and possible devastation to the Amazon Rainforest.
 In this period, the average rainfall can be around 38 cm per month.

 The driest months are July, August and September.
 If you prefer hiking through the forest, between July/August to February/March is when the water level is at its lowest, making it the best time for hiking.
 During this season you can also see a lot more wildlife, as there is less water for the creatures to hide in, including monkeys, cats, iguanas, and lots of types of lizards.